BigDataForSanDiego/Team-101/README.md

 - [ ] Health and Mental Wellness Support
 > - Tools to provide remote mental health support, connect to mobile healthcare providers, or manage chronic conditions common in homeless populations using mobile devices.
 > - Question: How can we create tools or mobile applications that deliver remote mental health care, help manage chronic health conditions, or connect unhoused individuals with trusted health professionals?
-- [ x ] Housing and Employment Pathways
+- [x] Housing and Employment Pathways
 > - Web platforms that connect homeless individuals to affordable housing opportunities, job training programs, or employment resources.
 > - Question: What digital web platforms or systems can help individuals experiencing homelessness navigate the path toward stable housing and employment, including skills training, job placement, and housing referrals?
 - [ ] Safety and Community Engagement